SMB Most Important Features

 SMB1 is often associated with CIFS (Common Internet File System).
 This is because CIFS is a popular 1996 Microsoft SMB dialect that implemented SMB on many networks.

 SMB2 a.k.a.
 SMBv2 or SMB 2.0 was released by Microsoft in 2006 with Windows Vista.
 This Microsoft SMB2 protocol implementation improved performance and security when compared to SMB1.
 For example, SMB2 increased packet sizes to 32-bit — and even 128-bit for file handles — a significant improvement over SMB1’s 16-bits.
 Subcommands for the SMB protocol were reduced from over 100 in SMB1 to less than 20 in SMB2 which reduced the “chattiness” (network noise and bandwidth consumption) SMB1 was known for.
-Features such as caching and durable connections were added in SMB2 as well that further improve performance.
+Features such as caching and durable connections were added in SMB2 as well, to further improve its performance.

 With Server 2008 R2 and Windows 7, Microsoft introduced SMB 2.1.
 The newer Windows SMB 2.1 implementation improved how opportunistic locking (oplocks) work and helped further improve performance.